cfpb/design-manual/ui-toolkit/modals.md

 They should not be a default interaction method, since they result in an interruption of standard user flows.
-Modal windows can confuse users due to their similarity to popup windows or system alerts, and the find function will not discover information contained in a modal.
+Modal windows can confuse users due to their similarity to popup windows or system alerts, and the find function will not discover information contained in a modal window.

 These guidelines can help you determine what content and information should be presented in a modal window.